Maintaining Visa Status

 - Failure to enroll in full-time coursework without an approved RCL from the international office

 If you think you may be out of status, please contact the international office immediately.
-Your international advisor will be able to discuss the reinstatement options in detail with you.
+Your international advisor will be able to discuss the following up steps in detail with you.

 Students who are out of status and still in the U.S. will begin to accrue unlawful presence.
 According to recent USCIS policy, students who accrue more than 180 days of unlawful presence could be subject to a 3-year or 10-year bar from reentering the United States.